NikitaNazarov1/git_hooks/README.md

 # Git Hooks

-Git hooks for Rails projects: Jira ticket prefix in commit messages and RuboCop on staged files.
+Git hooks for Rails projects: Auto Jira ticket prefix in commit messages and RuboCop on staged files.

 ## Installation (as a gem)